 I kept a bit of a diary and here’s what I found during those 30 days:

 Day 4-6 (Crappy early days)

 On Day 5 I woke up in a more positive mood and although I still ached, I felt a run was possible.
-We kept it short at 3.6km but it felt hideous!
+We kept it short at 3.6km but it felt hideous.
 Breathing tough, couldn’t talk.
 Still, we did it and I even went to a circuit training session in the evening.
-On Day 6 I did a class in the morning that concentrates on strengthening the core and improving posture and pelvic floor.
-I felt the benefit of all those resistance band stretches and was ready for run number 6!
+On Day 6 I did a class in the morning that concentrates on strengthening the core.
+I felt the benefit of all those resistance band stretches and was ready for run number 6.